Nature Stuff mdavid.com.au

 What do they eat?

-You would expect a creature with the attitude and athleticism of the Bulldog Ant to chase cars and eat the occupants but in fact their diet is much less exciting.
+You’d expect a creature with the attitude and athleticism of these ants to chase cars and swallow the occupants whole but in fact their diet is much less exciting.
 They eat sweet stuff like honeydew, seeds, fruit and nectar.
 They do, however, catch grubs and insect prey to take back to their nest for the young to feed on.

 How big do they get?